 Dragon Age: Origins debuted in 2009, Dragon Age II debuted in 2011 and Dragon Age: Inquisition debuted in 2014.
-The developers are making fans wait a little longer between each successive Dragon Age game, and the upcoming Dragon Age 4 is no exception.
-Six years (and counting) after Inquisition, fans are still waiting on a lot of concrete details about the next entry in BioWare's sprawling high fantasy saga.
+The developers are making fans wait a little longer between each successive Dragon Age game, and the upcoming Dragon Age: Dreadwolf is no exception.
+Eight years (and counting) after Inquisition, fans are still waiting on a lot of concrete details about the next entry in BioWare's sprawling high fantasy saga.

-Still, we do know a few things about Dragon Age 4: a basic premise, a suspected villain and even a potential title.
+We also know a few things about Dragon Age: Dreadwolf, including a basic premise and suspected villain.
 Information beyond that, however, is largely speculative and uncertain — owing, perhaps, to a tumultuous development history.
-Here's everything we know about Dragon Age 4 so far.
+Here's everything we know about Dragon Age: Dreadwolf so far.

 Dragon Age 4 latest news (updated Jun.
 2)

 - Dragon Age: Dreadwolf will be the game's official title

 - BioWare has provided a substantial update about Dragon Age 4's development process on the company's official blog.

 There's no concrete information around a potential release date for Dragon Age: Dreadwolf.
 The previous three main games haven't followed a release cycle so this is very difficult to guess at.